VictoriaMetrics/victoriametrics-datasource/README.md

 docker-compose -f docker-compose.yaml up
 ```

-When Grafana starts successfully datasources should be present on the datasources tab
+When Grafana starts successfully datasources should be present on the datasources tab:

 ![Configuration](docs/assets/provision_datasources.webp)